 Subpart 1.
 Scheduling.
 The presiding commissioner shall set the date of the initial prehearing conference and shall notify the Department.
-The time, place and date of the initial prehearing conference shall be included in the notice of and order for hearing. the prehearing conference.
-Upon the request of any party or upon his or her own motion, in the presiding commissioner's discretion may, in his or her discretion, hold additional prehearing conferences may be held prior to the probable cause contested case hearing.
+The time, place and date of the initial prehearing conference shall be included in the notice and order for hearing.
+Upon the request of any party or in the presiding commissioner's discretion additional prehearing conferences may be held prior to the contested case hearing.

 Subpart 2.
 Purpose.
-The purpose of the prehearing conference is to simplify the issues to be determined, to obtain stipulation in regard to foundation for testimony or exhibits, to determine whether the parties are interested in mediation by the Commission, to obtain stipulations or agreement on nondisputed undisputed facts or the application of particular laws, to consider the proposed witnesses for each party, to identify and exchange documentary evidence intended to be introduced at the hearing, to determine deadlines for the completion of any discovery, to establish hearing dates, to consider such other matters that may be necessary or advisable and, if possible, to reach a settlement without the necessity of further hearing.
+The purpose of the prehearing conference is to simplify the issues to be determined, to obtain stipulation in regard to foundation for testimony or exhibits, to determine whether the parties are interested in mediation by the Commission, to obtain stipulations or agreement on undisputed facts or the application of particular laws, to consider the proposed witnesses for each party, to determine deadlines for the completion of any discovery, to establish hearing dates, to consider such other matters that may be necessary or advisable and, if possible, to reach a settlement without the necessity of further hearing.

 Subpart 3.
 Prehearing Statements.
-The parties must file and serve on one of all parties a completed prehearing statement at least seven (7) business days before the scheduled prehearing conference.
+The parties must file and provide to all parties a completed prehearing statement at least seven (7) business days before the scheduled prehearing conference.
 The prehearing statement shall include, at a minimum, the following information: whether or not a party is interested in mediation by the Commission; statement of legal issues; brief factual statement; proposed exhibits; list of proposed witnesses; and a statement regarding the length of time for presentation of the party's case in chief.

 Subpart 4.
 Procedure.
 All parties shall attend or be represented at the prehearing conference.
-The prehearing conference shall be an informal proceeding conducted expeditiously by the presiding commissioner.
-Agreements on the simplification of issues, stipulations, or other matters may shall be entered on the record or may be and made the subject of a prehearing order by the presiding commissioner.
+The prehearing conference shall be conducted expeditiously by the presiding commissioner.
+Agreements on the simplification of issues, stipulations, or other matters shall be entered on the record and made the subject of a prehearing order by the presiding commissioner.

 Subpart 5.
 Settlement.
-The parties, their attorneys or other persons with full authority to settle the case shall appear at the prehearing conference shall endeavor, with support from the presiding commissioner or hearing examiner, to reach a settlement before proceeding to the contested case hearing stage.
+The parties shall endeavor, with support from the presiding commissioner or hearing examiner, to reach a settlement before proceeding to the contested case hearing stage.
 Any final settlement shall be set forth in a Stipulation for Dismissal and Order for Dismissal.
 Both the Stipulation and Order shall set forth the terms of the settlement, and may contain a provision providing for enforcement of their terms by application to the District Court by means of an Order to Show Cause, as authorized by Chapter 141.60 (c).
-Upon receipt of the stipulation signed by all parties, the hearing committeepresiding commissioner or hearing examiner will sign the Order of Dismissal and file it and the Stipulation for Dismissal with the Department.
+Upon receipt of the stipulation signed by all parties, the presiding commissioner or hearing examiner will sign the Order of Dismissal and file it and the Stipulation for Dismissal with the Department.

 Subpart 6.
 Length of Hearing.
 If the case is not settled at the prehearing conference, the presiding commissioner shall determine how many hours are likely to be needed for the hearing.
-If the presiding commissioner determines that the hearing will take more than 16 hours, he or shethey shall so notify the Chair.
-Thereafter, the Chair may, in his or hertheir discretion, appoint a hearing examiner in lieu of a hearing committee.
+If the presiding commissioner determines that the hearing will take more than 16 hours, they shall so notify the Chair.
+Thereafter, the Chair may, in their discretion, appoint a hearing examiner in lieu of a hearing committee.

 Subpart 7.
-Scheduling Hearing.
-If the parties are unable to reach a settlement, the parties shall, prior to the conclusion of the prehearing conference, schedule the date, time, and location of the contested case hearing.
-Following the prehearing conference, the presiding commissioner shall notify the Department of the contested case hearing scheduling information.: Notice.
+Scheduling Hearing..
 Following the prehearing conference, the presiding commissioner, in consultation with the other members of the hearing committee, or the hearing examiner shall determine the date of the hearing and shall so notify the Department.
 The Department shall then notify the parties thereof.